Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 Limit the color palette

 If a field marketer creating email on a decentralized basis thinks a hot pink CTA with white text is the right move, you can stop them in their tracks with a well-prepared guideline on the corporate color palette.
-Rather than insulting them for poor design taste, let them know that their design has poor contrast ratios that are hard to read will drastically lower click-through rates.
+Rather than insulting them for poor design taste, let them know that their design has poor contrast ratios that are hard to read and will drastically lower click-through rates.
 Beyond that, limiting the number of colors they can choose from the corporate palette can help to control the number/frequency of less-than-desirable color usages.

 To avoid more color choice errors, answer these questions in your brand guidelines:

-• What are the RGB, Hex Codes, and Pantone Colors of your brand colors?
+• What are the RGB, Hex Codes, and Pantone colors of your brand colors?

 • What is the purpose of each color?